Wet market: Indonesia

 Pasar Keputran, a pasar pagi in Surabaya, Indonesia.

-Traditional wet markets, called pasars (including pasar malam and pasar pagi), are found across in Indonesia in both urban and rural areas.
-Wet markets face increasing competition from supermarkets as well as e-commerce companies like Shopee and Tokopedia.
-As of 2020, there are 12.3 million traders across 13,450 wet markets in Indonesia.
+Traditional markets, called pasars (including pasar malam and pasar pagi), are found across in Indonesia in both urban and rural areas.
+They face increasing competition from supermarkets as well as e-commerce companies like Shopee and Tokopedia.
+As of 2020, there are 12.3 million traders across 13,450 traditional markets in Indonesia.

-In 2016, the Indonesia government's policy to stabilise beef prices required importers to sell cheaper-priced meats in wet markets instead of in supermarkets and hypermarkets.
-In Greater Jakarta, Indian buffalo meat is predominantly sold in wet markets, with limited market penetration from supermarkets and hypermarkets as of 2018.
+In 2016, the Indonesia government's policy to stabilise beef prices required importers to sell cheaper-priced meats in traditional markets instead of in supermarkets and hypermarkets.
+In Greater Jakarta, Indian buffalo meat is predominantly sold in traditional markets, with limited market penetration from supermarkets and hypermarkets as of 2018.
 In contrast, only 7% of consumers in Jakarta purchase Australian beef from supermarkets in 2018.
-In 2018, Indonesian wet market vendors that import goods expressed concerns over the decrease in value of the Indonesian rupiah.
+In 2018, Indonesian market vendors that import goods expressed concerns over the decrease in value of the Indonesian rupiah.

-Wet markets throughout Indonesia have undergone major renovations in the 2010s under a government program.
-In 2018, the first modern wet market opened in Jakarta with a laboratory as well as freezing and refrigeration facilities.
-Through June 2020, health protocols and mobility restrictions from the COVID-19 pandemic in Indonesia resulted in a 65% reduction in revenue for wet market traders, according to the Traditional Market Traders Association (IKAPPI).
-In mid-2020, wet markets in several provinces accounted for several major clusters of COVID-19 cases.
-An Airlangga University survey from May to June 2020 found that people in East Java wet markets followed health protocols, including social distancing and mask-wearing, the least relative to other public places in East Java.
+Traditional markets throughout Indonesia have undergone major renovations in the 2010s under a government program.
+In 2018, the first modernised traditional market opened in Jakarta with a laboratory as well as freezing and refrigeration facilities.
+Through June 2020, health protocols and mobility restrictions from the COVID-19 pandemic in Indonesia resulted in a 65% reduction in revenue for market traders, according to the Traditional Market Traders Association (IKAPPI).
+In mid-2020, traditional markets in several provinces accounted for several major clusters of COVID-19 cases.
+An Airlangga University survey from May to June 2020 found that people in East Java markets followed health protocols, including social distancing and mask-wearing, the least relative to other public places in East Java.

 Malaysia

-In March 2020, the Malaysian government temporarily banned the operation of all wet markets (including pasar malam and pasar pagi) as a national response to the coronavirus pandemic.
+In March 2020, the Malaysian government temporarily banned the operation of all traditional markets (including pasar malam and pasar pagi) as a national response to the coronavirus pandemic.